 In 1994, Robert and Clarice decided to give back to Washington County in a big way.
 They auctioned a farm and two residences and placed all the proceeds from the sale into a charitable remainder trust.
 By placing these properties in a charitable remainder trust, the Morrises did not have to pay any capital gains tax on the sale, received future tax credits, and will receive income from the trust for the rest of their lives.
 Establishing a charitable remainder trust is a creative way to donate to a charity and still retain the income from the assets.
-The current value of the Morrises charitable remainder trust now exceeds $336,000.00.
-Jack Mahuron, Executive Director of the Washington County Community Foundation commented, "Bob and Clarice Morris are two of the most community minded people that I have known.
+Jack Mahuron, former Executive Director of the Washington County Community Foundation commented, “Bob and Clarice Morris are two of the most community minded people that I have known.
 They worked in their church, and served on the library board.
 They were active in the Washington County Historical Society, and helped with children.
 They never sat back and let someone else do it.
 The Morrises were always available for assistance when funds were needed.
 They were the first to open a charitable remainder trust and were very instrumental in helping our Foundation get its feet off of the ground.
-They are to be commended for their service to our community."
+They are to be commended for their service to our community.”

 This is a beautiful example of how our Foundation is able to spread its arms into the past and the future.
 The Foundation is able to reach into the past and honor those who went before us when donors identify cemeteries, historical landmarks, museums, and historical organizations to be recipients of their generosity.
 We are able to reach into the future when donors establish scholarship funds, donate to our unrestricted fund, or identify organizations or charities to receive future donations.